Dolomites Photography Tour Review by Sam Gregory

 Throughout the next couple of days in Alta Badia we visited various wide vistas and some more intimate scenes within the valleys.
 I did just want to pick out one location in particular which is up at the Rifugio Lagazuoi above Passo Falzarego.
 This area (as seen above) offers spectacular panoramic views and we were lucky to have some interesting cloud and passing weather in our morning session here.

 However, this place has a great deal of history to be considered, and I was delighted that we had booked a tour with local guide Andreas.
-Fully decked out in his Austrian WWII outfit, Andreas told us the full history of this particular mountain pass and some of the horrific events that had occurred here in WWII.
+Fully decked out in his Austrian WWI outfit, Andreas told us the full history of this particular mountain pass and some of the horrific events that had occurred here in WWI.

 The Austrian troops had dominated early on because of their superior positions at the top of the mountain, but over a period of time the Italian troops tunnelled away and eventually ended up blowing a huge part of the mountain apart to try and break the Austrian position.
 This battle played out over many months and through a couple of cold, bitter winters during which they had record levels of snowfall.
 Our visit in early June saw some snow still on the ground and it was pretty chilly, you can’t begin to imagine months on end of freezing temperatures in clothing that is far below todays standards for insulation.